 - Spousal Benefits: Delaying Social Security can also benefit your spouse, as they may be entitled to higher survivor benefits if you pass away first.

 An emergency fund is a critical component of financial planning and a potent tool for managing longevity risk.
-Even during retirement, unexpected expenses can arise, such as medical emergencies, home repairs, or other unforeseen events.
+Even during retirement, unexpected expenses, such as medical emergencies, home repairs, or other unforeseen events, can arise.
 Here's why maintaining an emergency fund is essential:

 - Financial Safety Net: An emergency fund provides a financial safety net, offering peace of mind knowing that you have funds readily available to cover unexpected expenses without derailing your long-term financial plan.

-- Avoiding Debt: Without an emergency fund, you might resort to borrowing or tapping into retirement savings to address unforeseen costs, which can lead to additional financial stress and even jeopardize your long-term financial security.
+- Avoiding Debt: Without an emergency fund, you might resort to borrowing or tapping into retirement savings to address unforeseen costs, leading to additional financial stress and even jeopardizing your long-term financial security.

 - Protecting Investments: Having cash reserves for emergencies can help prevent the need to sell investments at unfavorable times, especially during market downturns, preserving the value of your portfolio.